Temitope-Portfolio/Predictive-models/README.md

 ### Goal

-Provide insight into the quality prediction of red wine with classification model.
+Provide insight and predict the quality of the wine based on the features of the wine with classification model.

+### Dataset Information

+This dataset can either be worked on as classification or regression model and the classes are ordered but not balanced.
+The outliers